 Val Bryan has worked with Fèis Rois in a variety of roles, including committee member in the early days and as a tutor at many events, since 1987.
 She is a retired secondary school music teacher and now spends much of her time singing, including with the Edinburgh Festival Chorus.

-The next Fèis Rois nan Inbheach will take place between the 3rd-6th May 2019 – Booking is available now!
+The next Fèis Rois nan Inbheach will take place between the 1st – 4th May 2020.

 Fèis Rois nan Inbheach caters for all abilities, and everyone from beginners right up to accomplished musicians will be welcomed.
 You don’t need to be able to read music and you don’t need to have any previous knowledge of traditional music to enjoy our Adult Fèis.

 As our annual three-day festival, it is about more than just first-class tuition, we also have a growing range of fringe events including sessions, lunchtime and evening gigs, talks and an informal Gaelic conversation circle.

 Daily classes take place from 10am to 4pm on the Saturday, Sunday and Monday and are led by an amazing team of internationally renowned musicians.
 Classes are grouped into ability levels and we offer a first choice class in the morning and a second choice class in the afternoon.
 Immerse yourself in traditional music, song, dance, Gaelic language and culture in the beautiful setting of Ullapool.